jameswklassen/cook-eBook/docs/Vision Statement.md

 ### How will cook-eBook be successful?

 cook-eBook’s success will be measured based on a number of goals.
 The first goal would be for users to find cook-eBook more efficient than a traditional recipe collection method when comparing the two.
 The second goal would be for users to find the recipe sharing functionality easy and simple.
-Lastly, the overall goal is for the app to be so intuitive that the the simplicity and ease of use rivals simply writing a recipe on a piece of paper.
+Lastly, the overall goal is for the app to be so intuitive that the simplicity and ease of use rivals simply writing a recipe on a piece of paper.